RallyRonnie/super-task-board/README.md

 #TS Super Cardboard

+An iteration task board with several features:

+* Allows for custom task states that can be mapped to Task states (much like Kanban)
+* Add new items and change items on the board
+* Filter by user
+** If a task/child defect belongs to the filtered user, show ** If a scheduled story/defect belongs to the filtered user, show it and all of its tasks/child defects

 ## Development Notes

 * An example of a field combobox that has fields in an array of models
+* An example of drag and drop inside of a grid

 ### First Load